nitasn/amoebas/README.md

 ![screenshot of amoebas moving in maze](https://raw.githubusercontent.com/ozmerchavy2/reinforcement-learning-amoebas/main/amoeba-screenshot.png)

 The package comes with pre-trained amoebas' DNA easy to load into the simulation (although it usually only takes them a couple of minutes to learn).

+---
+This project was a collaboration with [Oz Merchavy](https://github.com/ozmerchavy).
+It was coded during a series the best Zoom sessions to ever be.